Note: Loop detection and MAC flap detection are available on MS12.8 and higher for supported models.

 But first, its important to understand why these features are important.
 Redundancy reduces downtime in the event of a link or network device failure but sometimes it can lead to complex network design.
 This makes maintaining a network harder as the network continues to grow to accommodate more users and applications.

-One of the biggest challenges with redundancy is that it can introduce loops which in turn can cause a broadcast storm.
+One of the biggest challenges with redundancy is that it can introduce loops, which can cause a broadcast storm.
 One of the easier solutions is to enable STP that protects against layer 2 loops and most of the time it works well however if there is BPDU loss then layer 2 loop is inevitable.
 This can happen due to

 Packet Corruption: High rate of packet corruption may cause BPDU loss,